ACINQ/eclair/docs/CircularRebalancing.md

             3x3x3
 ```

-`Alice` has two channels `1x1x1` with outbound liquidity of 5M stats, and `4x4x4` with inbound liquidity of 5M sats.
+`Alice` has two channels `1x1x1` with outbound liquidity of 5M sats, and `4x4x4` with inbound liquidity of 5M sats.
 Now `Alice` wants to send some sats from channel `1x1x1` to channel `4x4x4` to be able to receive and forward payments
 via both channels.